joshkitt/cloud-certification/aws/aws-csaa.md

 - __To take a snapshot of a RAID array, you have to stop all volume I/O and flush all caches to disk, then snapshot each volume__

-Can not attach a drive across Azs
+Can not attach a drive across AZs
 - Must snapshot, create volume from snapshot

 Disk IO is high => increase volume size (for gp2)